blairyeung/Commuting_TSF_SARS-Cov-2_model_master/README.md

 We estiamted the vaccine effectiveness using the vaccination effectiveness derived [Andrews et al.](), [Gold](), [CDC]()

-同时，模型目前没有涵盖population mobility，day/night switch 和commutation。

-### Population mobility:
+### Population mobility & seasonality
-模型已经可以读取过去的mobility数据。
+The model can now accept and use population mobility & seasonality ot estimate

-### Calibratino and vaccine efficacy
+### Calibration and vaccine effectiveness
-调参应该要花很久 vaccine efficacy估计26号弄完。
+We are currently working on the calibration of the mdoel.
 ### Commutation:
 预计12.27日前完成